RuneBlaze/pineapple-pen/assets/includes/judge.md

     - `[discard CARD_SPECIFIER..]` - Discard a specific card, or multiple cards.
 E.g.,`[discard kb5a lruf]` (discard the two cards with short ID `kb5a` and `lruf`).
     - `[duplicate CARD_SPECIFIER in WHERE]` - Duplicate a specific card.
 E.g., `[duplicate kb5a in deck]` (duplicate the card with short ID `kb5a` and put it in the deck). `WHERE` can be `deck_top`, `deck`, `hand`, or `graveyard`.
 For multiple copies, do `[duplicate CARD_SPECIFIER * k in WHERE]` where `k` is the number of copies.
     - `[create <card name: card description> in WHERE]` - A specified card is created.
 See above for `WHERE`, and for multiple copies, do `[create <card name: card description> * k in WHERE]`.
 A description can be omitted (perfectly valid).
 For example, when a card calls for the creation of a card A. Remember to use this effect.
 E.g., `[create <Raise Shield: gain two shield points> in hand]`.
 Remember the angle brackets.
+    - `[transform CARD_SPECIFIER to <card name: card description>]` - Transform a specific card into another card.
+E.g., `[transform kb5a to <Raise Shield: gain two shield points>]`.
+Remember the angle brackets.
+This is the only way when "transform" is called for.
 1. **Effect Modifiers**:
    - **Critical Chance (crit X)**: Chance of double damage/healing.
        - `[entity: damaged 10 | crit 0.5]`